Automatic redial

-In telecommunication, an automatic redial is a service feature that allows the user to dial, by depressing a single key or a few keys, the most recent telephone number dialed at that instrument.
+In telecommunications, an automatic redial is a service feature that allows the user to dial, by depressing a single key or a few keys, the most recent telephone number dialed at that instrument.

 Note: Automatic redial is often associated with the telephone instrument, but may be provided by a PBX, or by the central office.
 Synonym last number redial.
 Contrast with automatic calling unit.

 Often one must subscribe to a caller ID for use of this function on a landline.